Categories

 Offset polygon: Polygon with arcs below 90 degrees merged into a single point.

-Additionally, the angleStepDeg parameter defines the angle increments at which a circular arc is approximated using line segments.
+The angleStepDeg parameter defines the angle increments at which a circular arc is approximated using line segments.
 See the two images below.

-Offset arc smoothly approximated by line segments, each segment limited to 5 degrees.
+An arc, smoothly approximated by line segments, each segment limited to 5 degrees.

 Approximation of an offset arc with line segments, constrained to a maximum of 5 degrees per segment

-Offset arc approximated by line segments, each segment under 45 degrees.
+An arc approximated by line segments, each segment under 45 degrees.

 Approximation of a circular offset arc using line segments, with each segment limited to at most 45 degrees